GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The best book on programming for the layman is Alice in Wonderland, but that's because it's the best book on anything for the layman.
+> ### Sometimes there is a silver bullet for boosting software engineering productivity.
+But you need to shoot the right person.
 >
-> ~ *Alan Perlis*
+> ~ *Michael Stal*

 ---
 ## 🏎 Quick Facts